My Mortgage Sorted

 Do not fixate on the headline interest rate alone.
 A deal at 4.2% with no fees can work out cheaper than a deal at 3.9% with a £1,500 arrangement fee, depending on the mortgage size and deal length.
 Always compare total cost over the deal period.

-The key calculation is straightforward: compare the total savings from the new deal against the total costs of switching.
+Compare the total savings from the new deal against the total costs of switching -- if the savings exceed the costs, the remortgage makes financial sense.
 Here is a simple framework:

 • Calculate the monthly saving by comparing your current payment to the projected payment on the new deal